-8) Legal/Disciplinary History
+7) Legal/Disciplinary History

-- A. Please identify whether any of the persons listed above have, in the past 10 years, been the subject of: - 1.
+- A. Identify whether any of the persons or entities listed above have, in the past 10 years, been the subject of: - 1.
 A conviction in a criminal proceeding or named as a defendant in a pending criminal proceeding (excluding traffic violations and other minor offenses);